-This week, your challenge is to share a photograph or tell us more about your family!
-Send us an email to: firstname.lastname@example.org We are looking forward to hearing from you!
+This week your challenge is to share a photograph or tell us more about your family!
+Send us an email to: firstname.lastname@example.org

-Mathematics is a specific learning areas in the Early Years Foundation Stages (EYFS).
-In Reception, children learn that there's more to maths than just counting!
-We all use maths skills in our daily lives!
+Mathematics is a specific learning area in the Early Years Foundation Stage (EYFS).
+In Reception, children learn that there's more to maths than just counting.
+We use maths skills in everyday life!
 Through hands-on and real-life experiences, children learn about numbers, shapes, space and measures.

 Weekly Challenge 4: Literacy

-Literacy includes the skills of reading and writing.
-To be ready to start reading, children first need to have a variety of skills in place.
-These early reading skills include matching, rhyming, awareness of phonics and the skills associated with language development such as listening, attention, alliteration and sound discrimination.
-One of the best ways to prepare young children to become confident readers later on, is to share stories daily.
+Literacy includes the skills of reading, comprehension and writing.
+To be ready to start reading, children need to first develop a variety of important skills.
+These early reading skills include matching, rhyming, awareness of phonics and the skills associated with language development such as listening, attending, alliteration and sound discrimination.
+One of the best ways to prepare young children to become confident readers later on is to share stories daily.
 Telling stories is a big part of our day in Reception.
 Children are encouraged to re-read old favourites, act out familiar stories and retell them.

 Weekly Challenge 3: Physical Development

-This week's challenge invites you share something with us from your home.
-It could be your favourite toy, game or story!
+This week's challenge invites you to share something with us from your home.
+It could be your favourite toy, game, story or pet.

-Welcome to all the new children and families who have been allocated a place at Milton Hall Primary School from September.
+We wish to warmly welcome all of the children and families who have been allocated a place at Milton Hall Primary School & Nursery from September.
 We are looking forward to getting to know all of you over the coming months and can't wait for you to join our school community.
-Keep an eye on this page, as it will be updated weekly with information about the EYFS curriculum, helpful tips and activities for you to share with your children - please feel free to do as much or as little of this as is convenient to you.
+Keep and eye on this page, as it will be updated weekly with information about the EYFS curriculum, helpful tips and activities for you to share with your children - please feel free to do as much or as little of this as is convenient to you.

 We are very excited to meet you and learn more about what makes you special.

-Send in any photographs, videos or feedback about the weekly challenge to our Reception team - we'd love to hear from you!
+Send in any photographs, videos or feedback about the weekly challenges to our Reception Team - we'd love to hear from you!

 We wish to warmly welcome all the new children and their families who have been allocated a place at Milton Hall Primary School and Nursery from September.
 We are really excited and looking forward to welcoming our new intake to school and beginning a wonderful journey of learning and discovery.

-Over the next couple of weeks you will receive an information pack, including your admissions forms with more information about Milton Hall Primary School and Nursery.
+Over the next few weeks, you will receive an information pack, including your admissions forms with more information about Milton Hall Primary School and Nursery.

-Take a look at the photo's below showing some of our existing reception children enjoying a range of activities.
-Thank you for choosing our school and we look forward to meeting you all soon.
+Take a look at the photographs below showing some of our existing reception children enjoying a range of activities.
+Thank you for choosing our school and we look forward to meeting all of you soon.